• Skip to main content

 Golden Butterfly Portfolio vs. All Weather Portfolio

-Compared to Ray Dalio’s All Weather Portfolio, we’re talking about more gold, more stocks, and less treasuries.
+Compared to Ray Dalio's All Weather Portfolio, we're talking about more gold, more stocks, and less treasuries with the GBP.
 Like the All Weather, the Golden Butterfly Portfolio is designed to “weather” any storm by utilizing diversification.

 As mentioned, the Golden Butterfly Portfolio tilts toward economic expansion.
 Dalio chooses to be a little more market-agnostic with the All Weather Portfolio, admitting that we don't know what the future will hold.
 Unfortunately, while this provides a lower risk profile similar to the Permanent Portfolio, it has tended to drag down the portfolio's returns a bit over the long term, particularly due to its inclusion of broad commodities.